datajoely/kedro-rich/README.md

 # Install the plug-in

 The plug-in is in very early days so it will be a while before (if) this makes it to pypi
-1. Clone the repository
-2. Run `make install` to install this to your environment
+1. Run `pip install git+https://github.com/datajoely/kedro-rich` to install this to your environment.
-3. Go to any Kedro 0.17.x project and see if it works!
+2. Go to any Kedro 0.17.x project and see if it works!
 (Please let me know if it doesn't).

 ## Run end to end example: